echolabsdev/prism-docs/generating-text.md

 }
 ```

-The `GenerateTextResponse` object allows you to examine the details of the AI's response, including token usage, individual steps in multi-step interactions, and the content of response messages.
+The `TextResponse` object allows you to examine the details of the AI's response, including token usage, individual steps in multi-step interactions, and the content of response messages.

 By leveraging these features, you can create sophisticated AI-powered applications that generate text, engage in conversations, and provide valuable insights based on user input.